FAQ

 Here's is a pretty widely accepted growth chart and mini size categorization, and also a decently factual article explaining the chondrodysplasia gene.
 (I'm working on an article about chondro that will have other resources, so stay tuned.)
 Note that the growth chart doesn't begin until about 6 months old, which also means that you cannot predict a calf's mature height at birth.

 All calves come with age- and situation-appropriate vaccinations, and details will be listed in our contract for an individual animal.
-Depending on age, this typically includes one dose or two doses of a 7-way vaccine, one or two doses of a respiratory vaccine, and deworming.
+Depending on age, this typically includes one dose or two doses of a 7-way vaccine (such as Vision 7), one or two doses of a respiratory vaccine (such as Bovishield Gold), deworming (such as Ivermectin), and fly control (such as Exit Gold).
 For heifers, we routinely do the brucellosis vaccination, which also comes with an RFID ear tag and tattoo.
-And depending on transport we may also do an intranasal like Inforce 3.
-Please ask us if you'd like more information about our health care and vaccination protocols.
-If you would like a different vaccine protocol, please ask so we can agree on the right plan that meets your goals.
+Lastly, depending on transport or situation we may also do an intranasal like Inforce 3.

-Health papers
+Health papers & brand Inspection

-For calves being transported out of state, there are other requirements.
+For calves being transported out of state, there are state-specific requirements.
 We do the first research by googling "import cows to [state]", and then we use our vet's knowledge to double check.
-Requirements are typically state-, age- and sex-specific. for example, if you google "import cows into colorado" you would go to this Colorado import page.
-As part of our service we provide all required Certified Veterinary Inspection (CVI), vaccines and/or tests.
-Please note that some tests, such as trich tests for older bulls, take some time to return results and may impact transport timing.
+Requirements are typically state-, age- and sex-specific.
+For example, if you lived outside of Colorado and wanted put purchase a calf in Oklahoma, you could google "import cows into Colorado" and you would end up on this Colorado import page.

 Our philosophy is that dam-raised is first choice, for many health and social reasons.
 Therefore, calves are dam raised unless noted.
 We typically start weaning between 5 and 6 months of age, at which point they are already eating hay and nibbling grain.
 We socialize from birth so that calves are used to all the hoomans being in their space -- they've learned to trust, may already like to be brushed, and may already take treats from your hand.

-Once weaned, we begin more intense socialization so the calves are ready for their new homes.
-This socialization process generally takes anywhere from 4 - 8 weeks.
-Calves go to new homes with experience being touched/brushed, taking hand treats, and walking on halters.
 Calves all have different personalities, so we strive to be as open and honest about their health, temperament, and socialization progress as we can.
-In some cases a calf may not be as progressed as we would like.
+Sometimes we may get to weaning time or agreed transfer date and a calf may not be as progressed as we would like.
 In these cases we always communicate and give you the option for us to continue socialization or for you to take them home and finish the process.

 Transport